sgjava/javauio/README.md

 existing standards, avoiding redundant development commonly observed in other IO libraries.
 Seamlessly supporting JDK 25 LTS, this framework integrates Project Lombok to streamline code, enhancing readability and conciseness.

+With Java 25 there's no more support for X86_32 and ARM32 has limited JDKs available.
+Looks like FFM is the future, but this is not supported on X86_32 or ARM32.
+For now, JavaUIO moves into the future supporting ARM32, ARM64 and X86_64.
 ***
 <img src="periphery/images/periphery.png" width="100"/><img src="u8g2/images/u8g2.jpg" width="100"/><img src="u8g2/images/java.png" width="100"/><img src="u8g2/images/sdl.png" width="100"/>
 ***